iExecBlockchainComputing/conker-base/readme.md

 ## Overview

-This repository provides the base image and supporting tools for running **Conker**, a confidential container engine based on **Intel TDX**.
+This repository provides the base image and supporting tools for running a CVM with proper assistant tools that facilitate measurement for instance, such as [**Conker**](https://github.com/iExecBlockchainComputing/conker), a confidential container engine based on **Intel TDX**.
 It includes:

 - A base image for Conker CVMs (Confidential Virtual Machines)
 - Build scripts and configuration files